 “This evolution of SD-WAN and its security capabilities definitely matters when it comes to multicloud,” says James Leavers, chief technology officer of managed cloud service provider Cloudhelix.

 “One of the reasons enterprises today are getting into cloud environments is for faster development in a quickly transforming business context, and security matters in this respect.

-“Some will be using a software-based virtual architecture option like VMware NSX-T, for example, to connect disparate deployments such as Kubernetes and Amazon Web Services (AWS).
+“Some will be using a software-based virtual architecture option like VMware NSX-T, for example, to connect disparate deployments such as Kubernetes and AWS.
 More important than simply connecting them, however, is enforcing very granular microsegmentation policies to stay safe.”

 This is especially of interest, says Leavers, in containerised deployments where iterative development zooms along at breakneck pace, but where you still need to enforce enterprise security policies.

 One well-established unified SD-WAN platform is by the Swiss company Open Systems, which offers a managed secured SD-WAN that puts security front and centre.